 - Alternative or Reemployment Trade Adjustment Assistance

-Note: You must verify the petition number your company was certified under to determine the benefits you are eligible to receive.
+Note – You must verify the petition number you are certified under to determine the benefits you are eligible to receive.

 Contact the EDD TAA State Coordinator for questions about your eligibility for particular benefits, how to receive services, and other programs you might be eligible for: